Secure Customer Service

 Zendesk has architected a multi-layer approach to DDoS mitigation.
 A core technology partnership with Cloudflare provides network edge defenses, while the use of AWS scaling and protection tools provides deeper protection along with our use of AWS DDoS specific services.

 Access to the Zendesk Production Network is restricted on an explicit need-to-know basis, utilises least privilege, is frequently audited and monitored, and is controlled by our Operations Team.
 Employees accessing the Zendesk Production Network are required to use multiple factors of authentication.

 Security Incident Response

 In case of a system alert, events are escalated to our 24/7 teams providing Operations, Network Engineering, and Security coverage.
 Employees are trained on security incident response processes, including communication channels and escalation paths.

 Encryption in Transit

 All communications with Zendesk UI and APIs are encrypted via industry standard HTTPS/TLS (TLS 1.2 or higher) over public networks.
 This ensures that all traffic between you and Zendesk is secure during transit.
-For email, our product also leverages opportunistic TLS by default.
+Additionally for email, our product leverages opportunistic TLS by default.
 Transport Layer Security (TLS) encrypts and delivers email securely, mitigating eavesdropping between mail servers where peer services support this protocol.
-Exceptions for encryption may include any use of in-product SMS functionality.
-Other third-party app, integration or service subscribers may choose to leverage at their own discretion.
+Exceptions for encryption may include any use of in-product SMS functionality, any other third-party app, integration, or service subscribers may choose to leverage at their own discretion.

 Encryption at Rest